-810.7 Grounding Devices Fittings used to connect bonding jumpers or grounding electrode conductors to equipment must be listed.
+810.7 Grounding Devices

+Fittings used to connect bonding jumpers or grounding electrode conductors to equipment must be listed.

 Part II.
+Receiving Equipment- Antenna Systems

+810.12 Supports

-Receiving Equipment- Antenna Systems 810.12 Supports Outdoor antennas and lead-in conductors must be securely supported, and the lead-in conductors must be securely attached to the antenna.
-The antennas or lead-in conductors must not be attached to the electric service mast.
-Figure 810-5
+Outdoor antennas and lead-in conductors must be securely supported, and the lead-in conductors must be securely attached to the antenna.
+The antennas or lead-in conductors aren't permitted to be attached to the electric service mast. ▶ Figure 810-5

-Figure 810-5 810.13 Avoid Contact with Conductors of Other Systems
+810.13 Avoid Contact with Conductors of Other Systems

 Outdoor antennas and lead-in conductors must be kept at least 2 ft from exposed electric power conductors to avoid the possibility of accidental contact.
-Author's Comment:

 According to the National Electrical Code Handbook, "One of the leading causes of electrical shock and electrocution is the accidental contact of radio, television, and amateur radio transmitting and receiving antennas, and equipment with light or power conductors.
 Extreme caution should therefore be exercised during this type of installation, and periodic visual inspections should be conducted thereafter."

-810.15 Metal Antenna Supports-Grounding Outdoor masts and metal structures that support antennas must be grounded in accordance with 810.21.
+810.15 Metal Antenna Supports-Grounding

+Outdoor masts and metal structures that support antennas must be grounded in accordance with 810.21 unless the antenna and its related supporting mast or structure are within a zone of protection defined by a 150-ft radius rolling sphere.
 Figure 810-6